-How to analyse the market and develop a trading plan in a couple of minutes
+How to develop a trading plan without headache

 Why to analyse the market structure?